A Datalog-based Computational Model for Coordination-free, Data-Parallel Systems: Coordination-freedom Refined

-If at least a non-trivial configuration exists so that the coordination pattern doesn't manifest itself, we have coordination-freeness: \begin{df} Given a correct class $\mathbfcal{CN}$ and an initial instance \textbf{I}, let us denote with $\mathbfcal{S}_{\mathbfcal{CN}\!, \textbf{I}}$ the class of systems specified by $\mathbfcal{CN}$.
-We then say that $\mathbfcal{CN}$ is \emph{coordination-free} if a parallelization strategy $(\mathcal{K}, H)$ exists such that a non-trivial configuration $(N, t, P, H)$ can be selected for which, if $\rho$ is a run in $\mathcal{S}_{\mathcal{N}_{N\!, t\!, P\!, H}\!, \textbf{I}}$, where $\mathcal{N}$ is the specification in $\mathbfcal{CN}$ having $\mathcal{K}$ as set of keys, and $i$ a node in $N$, $\mathcal{N}$ does not manifest the coordination pattern -- i.e., no coordination master $(\rho^i, s)$ exists. \end{df} W.l.o.g., we will dub specifications such as $\mathcal{N}$ coordination-free.
-From Definition \ref{df:specification_coordination_free} we can deduce the following proposition: \begin{pr} Every coordination-free specification parallelly computes a hashing query. \end{pr} \begin{proof} If a specification is coordination-free, the only flow of information is the direct flow.
-In addition the direct flow must be such that a master node does not exist, i.e., no $emit$ relation is allowed to have a key set to $\infty$. \end{proof}
+\begin{definition} Given a correct class $\mathbfcal{CN}$ and an initial instance \textbf{I}, we say that $\mathbfcal{CN}$ is \emph{coordination-free} if a non-trivial configuration $(N, D, H)$ can be selected for which $\mathcal{S}_{\mathcal{N}}(N, D, H, \textbf{I})$ does not manifest the coordination pattern, where $\mathcal{N} \in \mathbfcal{CN}$. \end{definition} \kWlog, we will also dub the specifications belonging to $\mathbfcal{CN}$ as \emph{coordination-free}.
+From Definition \ref{df:specification_coordination_free} we can deduce the following proposition: \begin{proposition} Every coordination-free specification parallelly computes a restricted query. \end{proposition} \begin{proof} If a specification is coordination-free, the only flow of information is the direct flow.
+In addition, the direct flow must be such that a master node does not exist, \ie no $communication$ relation is allowed to have a key set to $0$ because no broadcasting must occur. \end{proof}

+The reverse result clearly does not hold: a restricted query might require coordination, \eg non-monotonic, connected, recursion-delimited queries are restricted and not coordination-free.

+Note that our definition of coordination-freedom based on syncausality relation makes it rather intuitive, in contrast with the original, declarative definition of~\cite{AmelootNB13}.